astral-sh/uv/docs/concepts/projects.md

 ### Upgrading locked package versions

 By default, uv will prefer the locked versions of packages when running `uv sync` and `uv lock`.
-Package versions will only change if project's dependency constraints exclude the previous, locked version.
+Package versions will only change if the project's dependency constraints exclude the previous, locked version.
 To upgrade to the latest package versions supported by the project's dependency constraints, use `uv lock --upgrade`.